-The Board of Directors of the Company is structured into three classes (I, II, and III) with one class elected each year to serve a three-year term.
-The term of Class II Directors will expire at the Annual Meeting.
-Mr. Sevila, a Class II Director, will retire at the Annual Meeting pursuant to the age requirements set forth in the Bank's Bylaws and therefore will not stand for re-election as a Class II director.
-The persons named below, all of whom are currently members of the Board, will be nominated to serve as Class II Directors.
-If elected, the Class II nominees will serve until the 2023 Annual Meeting of Shareholders or until their successors are elected and qualified.
-In addition, Deborah Addo was appointed to the Board of Directors in February 2020 and has been nominated to serve as a Class III Director to serve until the 2021 Annual Meeting of Shareholders or until her successor is elected and qualified.
+The Board of Directors of the Company is structured into three classes (I, II, and III) with one class elected each year to serve a threeyear term.
+The term of Class III Directors will expire at the Annual Meeting.
+Mr. Vinson, a Class III Director, will retire at the Annual Meeting and therefore will not stand for re-election as a Class III director.
+Mr. Wilkins, a Class III Director, will retire at the Annual Meeting pursuant to the age requirements set forth in the Bank's Bylaws and therefore will not stand for re-election as a Class III director.
+The persons named below, all of whom are currently members of the Board, will be nominated to serve as Class III Directors.
+If elected, the Class III nominees will serve until the 2024 Annual Meeting of Shareholders or until their successors are elected and qualified.
 All nominees have consented to be named and have indicated their intent to serve if elected.
 Those nominees receiving the greatest number of votes shall be deemed elected even though they may not receive a majority.
 Abstentions and broker non-votes will not be considered a vote for, or a vote against, a Director and will have no effect on the outcome of this proposal.

-Certain information concerning the nominees for election at the Annual Meeting is set forth below, as well as certain information about the Class III and I Directors who will continue in office until the 2021 and 2022 Annual Meetings of Shareholders, respectively.
+Certain information concerning the nominees for election at the Annual Meeting is set forth below, as well as certain information about the Class I and II Directors who will continue in office until the 2022 and 2023 Annual Meetings of Shareholders, respectively.
 The following biographical information discloses each Director's age, principal occupation during the last five years and the year that each individual was first elected to the Board of Directors of the Company or previously to the Board of Directors of Bank of Clarke County (the "Bank"), the predecessor to and now a wholly owned subsidiary of the Company.
 In addition, the following information includes the particular experiences, qualifications, attributes and skills that lead the Board to conclude that each person should serve as a Director.